Best Swiss Chocolate (Famous & Lesser-Known Brands)

 Vollenweider

-Vollenweider is one of the lesser-known Swiss chocolate brands around the world, but it might just be the most innovative Swiss chocolate brand.
+Vollenweider is one of the lesser-known Swiss chocolate brands worldwide, but it might be the most innovative.

-The Vollenweider’s flagship chocolate shop is located in Zurich, right next to the Zurich Opera House, and its Swiss chocolates are named after operas.
-Try Romeo & Juliet or Carmen, the Swiss chocolate is made to match the mood of the opera.
+Vollenweider’s flagship chocolate shop is located in Zurich, right next to the Zurich Opera House.
+Its Swiss chocolates are named after operas.
+Try Romeo and Juliet or Carmen; the Swiss chocolate is made to match the mood of the opera.

-Vollenweider also specializes in making unique-looking chocolates using their 3 generations of Swiss chocolate-making skills.
-You will find chocolates in the shape of space shuttles, high heels, and even handbags in the store.
+Vollenweider also specializes in making unique-looking chocolates using its three generations of Swiss chocolate-making skills.
+The store sells chocolates in the shape of space shuttles, high heels, and even handbags.

 It doesn’t end there.
-Some of their Swiss chocolate bars come with 22-karat gold.
-Their macaroons are also to die for too.
+Some of their expensive Swiss chocolate bars come with 22-karat gold.
+Their macaroons are also to die for.

 If you want to try some chocolate from Switzerland with an innovative twist and a ton of creativity, Vollenweider is the place to do it.